72 hours at Camp David: Inside Biden’s lagging response to the fall of Afghanistan

 Yet even some Democrats and Biden allies expressed concern, not about the president’s decision to leave Afghanistan — a policy position launched under Trump and favored by most Americans — but about the administration’s poor execution of the strategy.

-“There’ll be a lot of time to be asking the tough questions, and I will be as a member of the Armed Services Committee,” said Sen. Richard Blumenthal (D-Conn.).
+“There’ll be a lot of time to be asking the tough questions, and I will be, as a member of the Armed Services Committee,” said Sen. Richard Blumenthal (D-Conn.).
 “Right now, my focus is on protecting the Afghan interpreters, guards and others . . . who have a target on their backs.”

 Blumenthal, who participated in the Sunday morning briefing with Biden administration officials, added, “There was very deep concern and worry about the unfolding horror and human tragedy.”